Trekking in Nepal during August

 Trekking in Nepal in August

 The month of August is in the middle of the monsoon season.
-The daytime temperatures to be hot and humid below 1500 meters, warm up to 2500 meters and warm/cool above 2500 meters.
+The daytime temperatures to be hot and humid below 1500 meters, warm up to 2500 meters, and warm/cool above 2500 meters.
 You can do most treks during August, and it is advised to choose higher altitude treks for cooler temperatures.
-This is an ideal time to do the Upper Dolpo Circuit or Upper Dolpo Traverse or Upper Mustang as these regions are in the rain shadow.
+This is ideal for the Upper Dolpo Circuit or Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow.

-It pays to invest in proper equipment such as a suitable raincoat or even an umbrella, sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats just to name a few essential gears to invest in.
+It pays to invest in proper equipment such as a suitable raincoat or even an umbrella, sleeping bag, a couple of fleece layers, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears to invest in.
 It is always better to have more than less.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.

 Benefits of Trekking in Nepal Himalaya during August.